-Nekomata, a type of yōkai cat that is very counted.
-Where it is often cited in folklore through texts such as classic kaidan, essays, etc. These can be said to be one of the most popular yokai.
+Nekomata, a type of Yōkai cat that is often told.
+Where it is often quoted in folklore through texts such as classic Kaidan, essays, etc. These can be said to be one of the most popular Yokais.

 On second thought, cat-themed fashion in Japan is very successful.
-So it is logical that these folklore figures will also be cited.
-For example, maneki-neko, the lucky cat figure that is extremely popular in Japan.
+Thus, it is logical that these folklore figures are also cited.
+For example, Maneki-Neko, the lucky cat figure that is extremely popular in Japan.

-But anyway, the subject of this article is the nekomata.
-Remembering that there is a yokai very similar to this, the bakeneko.
-So, do not confuse the two, they are similar but they are not the same.
+But anyway, the subject of this article is the Nekomata.
+Remembering that there is a Yokai very similar to this one, Bakeneko.
+So don't confuse the two, they are similar but not the same.

 Nekomata and its origins

-In China, stories about nekomata are told that are even older than in Japan from the Sui dynasty.
-In Japan, there are quotes in Meigetsuki, written at the beginning of the Kamakura period, at the beginning of Tenpuku (1233).
-In this text, there is a statement that a nekomata ate and killed several people in one night.
+In Japan, there are quotes in the Meigetsuki, written at the beginning of the Kamakura period, at the beginning of Tenpuku (1233).
+In this text, there is a statement that a Nekomata ate and killed several people in one night.

-This is the first quote seen in the literature.
-Thus, the nekomata was mentioned as a beast in the mountains.
-However, in “Meigetsuki", it was written that the appearance, “they have eyes like a cat and have a big body like a dog”.
-With this description, many raise the question of whether or not it is a monster of a cat.
+This is the first citation seen in the literature.
+Thus, the Nekomata was referred to as a beast in the mountains.
+However, in the "Meigetsuki", it describes them with the eyes of a cat, but with a body as big as a dog.
+With this description, many are in doubt if it is a feline.

-In a text, Tsurezuregusa, it is mentioned that there are also pet cats that age and become yokai.
+In a text by Tsurezuregusa, it is mentioned that there are also pet cats that age and turn into yokai.
 Then they start kidnapping people and eating them.

-In the Edo period and after, domestic cats are generally thought to become nekomata as they age.
-Soon, the aforementioned mountain nekomata came to be interpreted as cats that fled and came to live in the mountains.
+In the Edo period and beyond, it is generally thought that domestic cats would transform into Nekomata as they age.
+Soon, the aforementioned Nekomata of the mountains were interpreted as cats that ran away and came to live in the mountains.

-It is precisely for this reason that a popular belief has emerged in every area of Japan.
-People have come to believe that cats should not be raised for many months and years.
+Precisely for this reason a popular belief has emerged in every area of Japan.
+People have come to believe that cats shouldn't be bred for many months and years.

-In “Ansai Zuihitsu” by the Sadatake Ise ceremonial court we have another quote.
-It is stated that “a cat that is several years old will come to have two tails.
-Then you will become the yōkai called nekomata ”.
+In the “Ansai Zuihitsu” by the ceremonial court Sadatake Ise we have another quote.
+It is stated that “a multi-year-old cat will have two tails.
+Then it will become the Yōkai called Nekomata.”

 Nekomata and its bad influences

-Cats they are often associated with death in Japan, and that particular spirit is often to blame.
-After all, this yokai is darker and malevolent than most bakeneko.
+Cats are often associated with death in Japan, and this particular spirit is often blamed.
+After all, this Yokai is darker and more malevolent than most Bakeneko.

-To take revenge on those who have made mistakes, the spirit can haunt humans with visits from their dead relatives.
+To take revenge on those who have wronged, the spirit can haunt humans with visits from their dead relatives.
 Usually these spirits appear as older women.
-And behaving badly in public and bringing sadness and malevolence wherever they traveled.
+And misbehaving in public and bringing sadness and malevolence wherever they traveled.

-From this insight and strange characteristics, nekomata have been considered diabolical since time immemorial.
-Due to popular fears and beliefs like the dead raised at a funeral.
-Or that seven generations would be cursed as a result of killing one cat among others.
+From this insight and strange characteristics, the Nekomata have been considered devilish since time immemorial.
+Due to fears and popular beliefs such as the dead raised at a funeral.
+Or that seven generations would be cursed as a result of killing a cat, among others.

-For these things, it is believed that the legend of this yokai was born.
+By these things, it is believed that the legend of this Yokai was born.

 Nekomata is an evil spirit

 Don't be fooled by other popular descriptions.
-You can see the fashion with feline aspects from a good perspective.
-But don't think that the nekomata yoikai is a kindly folk figure.
+You can look at fashion with feline aspects from a good perspective.
+But don't think that Yoikai Nekomata is a kind-hearted folk figure.

-Nyanko fashion is very much based on the maneki neko figure.
+Nyanko fashion is very much based on the Maneki Neko figure.
 In addition to other certain aspects of Japanese culture.
 But anyway, this is not the point here.
-The important thing is not to connect nekomata with a cute and kind figure.
+The important thing is not to consider Nekomata as a cute and kind figure.

-Anyway, some doubts may have remained.
-If you have any questions, suggestions or anything, just leave your comment.
-In addition, I ask you to share the site page on social networks, it helps a lot.
-In addition, thanks for reading the article so far, until the next.
+Anyway, there may have been some doubts.
+If you have any questions, suggestions or anything like that, just leave your comment.
+Also, I ask you to share the website page on social media, it helps a lot.
+Anyway, thanks for reading the article so far, until next time.